 Educators in the United States have really shined this past year as the coronavirus pandemic impacted schools throughout our nation.
 School teachers are American heroes.
 Whether you’re an elementary school teacher, secondary teacher, tutor or post-secondary instructor, you are some of the best role models there are!
+The hilarious Instagram Reel below from @karendcasss, covers the Zoom-classroom struggle, and the patience necessary to be an instructor today!

 If you’re in college studying to become a teacher or you're in high school with plans to teach future generations, there are resources like the TEACH Grant to help you pay for school.
 Graduate college with fewer student loans by applying for these scholarships for teachers: